colemanbroad/fisheye/notes.md

 # ISONET - style 3D pixelwise classification

+See `training/t003/t003.py`.
 The goal is to arrive at a better 3D pixelwise segmentation by applying the ISONET technique of restoring image quality in XY, YZ and XZ views independently, all from XY annotations.
 To make this work we need to

 1. blur the xy slices independently along the axis to be rescaled.
 2. downsample along that axis by taking every nth slice (n=5?).
 The XY slices should at this point look qualitatively like XZ or YZ slices of the data.